AC Power Cord

 16 A | - | 158°f (70°C) |

-Plugs and sockets can have different configurations based on local regulations.
-Governing electrical standards are sometimes different in each region, especially when it comes to specific electrical parts.
-The International Electrotechnical Commission established a designation system for specifying world plug types.
+Plugs and sockets can have different configurations based on local regulations, as electrical standards may vary by region, particularly for specific electrical components.
+The International Electrotechnical Commission (IEC) has established a designation system for specifying global plug types.
 The different plug types and their attributes are summarized in the table below.

 Plug/Socket Type | Description | Region | Standard | Rating |